Fluoride has been added to U.S. public drinking supplies since the 1940s.

 It depends who you ask; fluoride is unquestionably toxic at certain concentrations.
-The CDC says that the level at which it is added to the water (around 1 ppm) is safe and effective.
+The CDC says that the level at which it is added to the water is safe and effective.
 Kerry Maguire, of the Forsyth Institute, an independent (not-for-profit) research institute in the United States specializing on oral health and its connection to overall wellness, agrees with the CDC.

 Water is fluoridated in 29 of the 30 largest cities.
 The exception is Portland, Ore.
-For the fourth time since 1956, voters in Portland defeated a plan on May 21 to add fluoride to the public water supply.
+For the fourth time since 1956, voters in Portland defeated a plan in 2012 to add fluoride to the public water supply.
 For weeks, residents had been contentiously debating fluoridation.

 - Fluoride in Drinking Water: A Scientific Review of EPA's Standards